-Her work has been shown nationally and internationally, at venues including the Museo Universitario del Chopo, Mexico City; MAI, Montreal; the District of Columbia Arts Center, Washington DC; the Museum of Contemporary Art, Chicago; The Art Institute of Chicago, The Haggerty Museum of Art, Milwaukee; Glass Curtain Gallery, Threewalls, Gallery 400, and 6018North, Chicago; Elaine L. Jacob Gallery, Detroit; Printed Matter, Inc., New York; the Wexner Center for the Arts, Columbus; the Witte de With Center for Contemporary Art, Rotterdam; and Künstlerhaus Bethanien, Berlin.
-Leenaars has received multiple grants from the Any Warhol Foundation; The Mondrian Fund; cultural support grants from the Dutch Consulate in New York, Milwaukee Art Board Production Grant and Fonds BKVB.
-Leenaars has been nominated for the 3Arts Award and the USA Fellowship and received an Envisioning Justice Award from Illinois Humanities.
-She currently is an Associate Professor in the Department of Contemporary Practices and the Performance Department at the School of the Art Institute of Chicago.
+Exhibitions: Leenaars' work has been shown nationally and internationally at venues including The Museo Universitario del Chopo, Mexico City; Kamloops Gallery, Kamloops, MAI, Montreal; The Broad MSU Museum of Art, East Lansing; The Haggerty Museum of Art, Milwaukee; The District of Columbia Arts Center, Washington DC; The Museum of Contemporary Art, Chicago; The Art Institute of Chicago, Chicago; Glass Curtain Gallery, Threewalls, Gallery 400, and 6018North, Chicago; Elaine L. Jacob Gallery, Detroit; Printed Matter, Inc., New York; the Wexner Center for the Arts, Columbus; the Witte de With Center for Contemporary Art, Rotterdam; and Künstlerhaus Bethanien, Berlin.
+Grants: Leenaars most recently received the Artist Response Grant ($100,000) from the Department of Cultural Affairs and Special Events Chicago and has received multiple grants from the Andy Warhol Foundation; The Mondrian Fund; cultural support grants from the Dutch Consulate in New York, Milwaukee Art Board Production Grant and Fonds BKVB.
+Awards and recognition: Leenaars was listed in the Newcity Film 50, 2020: Chicago's Screen Gems and has been nominated for the USA Fellowship and the 3Arts Award multiple times and received an Envisioning Justice Award from Illinois Humanities (2019).
+She currently is a Professor in the Department of Contemporary Practices at the School of the Art Institute of Chicago.